 The City retains an independent certified public accounting firm for a continuous independent audit of all financial transactions of the City.
-The last completed audit for the fiscal year ended December 31, 2022 has been filed with the Electronic Municipal Market Access Website ("EMMA").
-The audited financial statements for the fiscal year ending December 31, 2022 attached hereto as "APPENDIX - C".
-The audited financial statements for the fiscal year ending December 31, 2023, are not available as of the date of this official statement.
+The last completed audit for the fiscal year ended December 31, 2023 has been filed with the Electronic Municipal Market Access Website ("EMMA").
+The audited financial statements for the fiscal year ending December 31, 2023 attached hereto as "APPENDIX - C".